 Guitarist, singer, composer & music journalist

 Morten Alfred grew up in a musical family.
-His father, Fin Alfred Larsen, is a musician, singer and tradition carrier, and all-ready as a teenager, Morten began playing in Fin Alfred’s popular wedding band.
+The father, Fin Alfred Larsen, is a folk singer, musician and tradition-bearer, and already as a teenager Morten started playing in his father's in-demand wedding orchestra.

-From 2009 to 2014 Morten Alfred was the project manager of the Danish Roots – Growing in the World export project, for whom he has produced a number of compilations with Danish roots- and folk music.
+From 2009 to 2014, Morten Alfred was the project manager of the Danish export initiative, Danish Roots – Growing in the World, and in that connection produced and published a number of compilation CDs with Danish roots and folk music bands.

 In the years 2010 to 2018, he was active in cultural politics on the board of DJBFA (Danish Composers and Songwriters), where in the last two years he held the position of deputy chairman.
 In this connection, he sat on the board of KODA (Composers in Denmark) in the period April 2016 to April 2017.

 "Speaking of song, I haven't mentioned Høirup's singing.
 He only sang one song at this matinee concert, but the audience – packed in like sardines – loved it.
 A bit husky, a bit rough, and totally tender.
 We want more!” – People it!, Radio Concertzender NL

 Morten Alfred Høirup plays and tours in 2023 and 2024 in Denmark.